DaveFMiranda/readmegenerator/Develop/READMEsample.md

 ## Contributing

-Please don't.
+n/a

 ## Tests

 To run tests, run the following command:

-  n/a
+  npm test

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at [notarealaddress@notgmail.com](mailto:notarealaddress@notgmail.com).
+If you have any questions about the repo, open an issue or contact me directly at [notreal@gmail.com](mailto:notreal@gmail.com).
 You can find more of my work at [www.GitHub.com/DaveFMiranda](https://www.github.com/DaveFMiranda).